vkoshti/Numspy-React-app/README.md

 # Credits:

-For more learning about how to work with API in React Please see this video: https://www.youtube.com/watch?v=204C9yNeOYI Thanks to [hamza mirza](https://github.com/hamza-mirza) for a nice tutorial that really helpful for me to learning react.
+For more learning about how to work with API in React see this video: https://www.youtube.com/watch?v=204C9yNeOYI </br>
+Thanks to [hamza mirza](https://github.com/hamza-mirza) for a nice tutorial that really helped me while learning react. </br>
 NumSpy-Logo : [Hariom Panchal](https://github.com/Hariompanchal)